Interpret Europe Conference | 23-26 March 2018 in Kőszeg, Hungary | #iecon18

 Heritage and Identity

 The European Green Belt along the former borderline between East and West is famous for its stunning natural heritage, especially the Fertő-Hanság and Neusiedler See-Seewinkel National Parks, which are important resting places for migratory birds.
-We plan to include a range of partners from the natural heritage field and also review how nature influences identity.
+Together with our partners working with natural heritage we will explore how nature influences identity.